Sabra (person): In politics

 The first sabra to hold the powers of the office of prime minister of Israel was Yigal Allon, who served as acting prime minister from February to March 1969.
 He was born in Kfar Tavor.
 The first sabra to serve as prime minister, rather than acting prime minister, was Yitzhak Rabin, who held the office from 1974 to 1977 and again from 1992 to 1995.
-Since Rabin, four additional sabra prime ministers have served: Benjamin Netanyahu, Ehud Barak, Ariel Sharon, and Ehud Olmert.
+Since Rabin, six additional sabra prime ministers have served: Benjamin Netanyahu, Ehud Barak, Ariel Sharon, Ehud Olmert, Naftali Bennett and Yair Lapid.
 Netanyahu was the first Prime Minister who was born in the State of Israel after its establishment in 1948.

 The first sabra to serve as president of Israel was Yitzhak Navon, who was born in Jerusalem.
 Dalia Itzik was the first sabra born after the establishment of the State of Israel to exercise the powers of the presidency, serving as acting president.
 The first sabra born in the State of Israel to be elected president is Isaac Herzog.

 Among other sabra political figures, Avraham Burg was the first Speaker of the Knesset to have been born in the State of Israel, serving from 1999 to 2003.
-In addition, Naftali Bennett and Yair Lapid, who have both served as prime ministers, were born in the State of Israel after its independence.